-SB3229 DSP system implemented is а on ON Semiconductor's Wolverine[TM] hardware platform.
-Wolverine is the hearing industry's first 90 nm platform Silicon-on-Chip enabling design of highly-efficient and flexible hearing aid solutions.
+Rhythm SB3231 is a DSP system implemented on ON Semiconductor's WOLVERINE[TM] hardware platform.
+Wolverine is the hearing industry's first 90 nm Silicon-on-Chip platform enabling design highly-efficient and flexible hearing aid solutions.
 The device is packaged for easy integration into a wide range of applications from CIC to BTE.
-SB3229 can be used as a programmable or trimmer adjustable device.
+Rhythm SB3231 can be used as a programmable or trimmer adjustable device.
 It may be configured as one, two or four channels with linear or WDRC processing.
 Configuration data stored in non-volatile memory defines hearing-aid parameters.
-SB3229 can be programmed via the SDA or I2C programming interfaces.
+Rhythm SB3231 can be programmed via the SDA or I2C programming interfaces.

-The DSP core implements Adaptive Feedback Cancellation, compression, wideband gain, and volume control.
+The DSP core implements Adaptive Feedback Cancellation, Adaptive Noise Reduction, FrontWave directionality, compression, wideband gain, and volume control.
 The Adaptive Feedback Canceller reduces acoustic feedback while offering robust performance against pure tones.